SaaKho/Web_Engineering/README.md

 Today I will try to complete another Component for my Web Eng project the About Us page using React

-Almost Done with the
-Header
-Footer
-Hotel Cards
-Feedback Form
-Login/SignUp
-Reviews
-Feedback Form
+Done with the entire UI now I have started work on Node and Express and also connected MongoDB Atlas